 And the kids were just fine with that!

 We decided that this party would be simple.
 Pizza, cake and hanging with friends.

 I didn’t plan any games.
-I didn’t have them make any crafts.
+We didn’t have them make any crafts.

 I opted out of the extra stress and you know what?
 They had a blast!!